strategic objective

 Progress Update

-Several Planning Scheme Amendments are currently in progress at different stages of preparation to enable the delivery of zoned land for residential, industrial, and commercial growth.
+Several Planning Scheme Amendments are currently in progress and at different stages of preparation to enable the delivery of zoned land for residential, industrial, and commercial growth.

 10